-For R to matter, o must be (practically) capable of "doing" R under some circumstances S_R .
-It would be too much to ask for o's being practically capable of "doing" R in situations of the very type S under consideration, because I suppose most organisms don't have much latitude in representing their momentary situation.
-For this same reason it will not make much difference whether we require R to be practically possible or practically easy for o in S_R -situations: the former presumably entails the latter.
-In order to render the definition slightly (maybe only superficially) more restrictive, I will use 'easy'.
+For R to matter, o must be (practically) capable of having R under some circumstances $S_R$ .
+It would be too much to ask for o's being practically capable of having R in situations of the very type S under consideration, because I suppose most organisms don't have much latitude in representing their momentary situation.
+For this same reason it will not make much difference whether we require R to be practically possible or practically easy for o to have in $S_R$ -situations: the former presumably entails the latter.
+In order to render the definition slightly (maybe only superficially) more restrictive, I will use "easy".
 The definition then goes like this: